HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 Separate mobile websites are recommended to include the "rel="alternate" media="only screen and (max-width: 640px)"" tag in the head of the HTML of their desktop pages to refer to their mobile versions.

-Only 0.64% of the analyzed desktop home pages were found to be including the tag with the specified `media` attribute value.
+Only 0.64% of the analyzed desktop pages were found to be including the tag with the specified `media` attribute value.

 ### Web Performance